Deploying HQ

 Configure HQ

-In order to configure properly HQ we have to understand parameter groups that the Chart offers.
+To configure properly HQ, we have to understand the parameter groups that the Chart offers.

-Under the lensesHq parameter there some key parameter groups that are used to setup HQ:
+Under the lensesHq parameter there are some key parameter groups that are used to set up HQ:

 1. storage